Philips Hue Calla Pedestal light: Review

 In terms of light output, the Calla is a full color gamut luminary which puts out a maximum of 600 lumens.
 That’s enough to provide good mood lighting for entertaining areas, and certainly enough for path and garden illumination.
 The fact it throws light upwards through the top helps to better illuminate the general area over just casting it horizontally.
 This means it can double as a feature light as it will nicely light up a wall, post, or plant that is next to it as well.

 With three of these placed around the pool patio, and three on the opposite side of the pool I’ve found it very pleasant for sitting outside with guests, using the pool on a summer evening, and having a few drinks.
-You may want a bit more light for a sit down meal, but is more due to the low position of the lighting rather than the output.
+You may want a bit more light for a sit-down meal but this is more due to the low position of the lighting rather than the output.
+I find it quite adequate, buy obviously preferences will vary on this point.

-I’ve had these installed for 2 summers now, and so far they haven’t skipped a beat.
+I’ve had these installed for 3 summers now, and so far, they haven’t skipped a beat.
 They get splashed with pool water and exposed to full sun and rain, and still look mostly fine.
-I say mostly because my only concern is the white diffuser parts.
+I say mostly because the powder coat has begun to fade depending on the amount of UV they individually get.
+You can see how they’ve held up in the photos above.
+My other concern is the white diffuser parts.
 The light comes through translucent plastic, not glass.
 That’s a shame as it’s the only part that doesn’t feel up to the price tag.

-After a full summer of intense sun there has been some yellowing on those that get a lot of sun (many are in shade much of the time thanks to the plants), but not enough to cause a significant change in the color output.
+After several full summers of intense sun there has been some yellowing on those that get a lot of sun (many are in shade much of the time thanks to the plants), but not enough to cause a significant change in the color output.
 The bigger concern is whether this will cause the plastic to become brittle over the longer term.
-The Calla has a 2 year warranty, but any adverse effects are likely to occur beyond that.
+The Calla has a 2-year warranty, but any adverse effects are likely to occur beyond that, although I have yet to see anything.

 The Verdict

-When it comes to outdoor smart lighting, things are still pretty new and options are limited, but improving.
+When it comes to outdoor smart lighting, options are still pretty limited, but improving.
 For path and bollard lighting options in particular, there really isn’t much choice on offer with smart home connectivity.
-The Philips Hue Calla is a high quality product, with great smart integrations, a stylish unobtrusive design, and good brightness and color for those outdoor parties and poolside drinks.
+The Philips Hue Calla is a high-quality product, with great smart integrations, a stylish unobtrusive design, and good brightness and color for those outdoor parties and poolside drinks.

 While it does require a Zigbee bridge to use, if you’re a current Hue user the Calla is a perfect fit.
 If not, you can also get by with third party bridges from Wink, SmartThings and even Amazon’s latest Echo Plus which has a built in ZigBee hub.